NoamShani1/Projectory/docs/index.md

 nav_order: 0
 ---

-{: .attention }
-> Any text enclosed by `[ ]` are placeholders, including the opening and closing brackets.
->
-> You may delete this `attention` box.

 # Projectory

 Showcase your projects, unlock new opportunities.
-Projectory helps students to find their fist jobs by showing their projects to potential employers.
+Projectory helps students find their first jobs by showcasing their projects & abilities to potential employers in a clear-cut, straightforward manner.

 ## Team members

 ### Noam Jordan Shani

 About
-: Some info about Jane

-Matr.-Nr.: 1234567
+: I am in the third semester of Business & Computer Science at HWR Berlin.

+Matr.-Nr.
+: 77212012779

 ### Neele-Sofie Kuhn